 (i) Ramping to an ERCOT-instructed consumption level within 30 minutes; and

-(ii) Consuming at the ERCOT-instructed level for at least one hour.
+(ii) Consuming at the ERCOT-instructed level for at least one hour; or

+(c) Load Resources that are not Controllable Load Resources and are qualified for deployment by the Operator using the Ancillary Service Deployment Manager and capable of:

+(i) Reducing consumption based on an ERCOT XML instruction within 30 minutes; and

+(ii) Maintaining that deployment until recalled.

 (2) The Non-Spin may be deployed by ERCOT to increase available reserves in Real-Time Operations.

 4.4.7.2 Ancillary Service Offers